-For the 2021-22 academic year, the University is putting together a taskforce to review all fire and safety policies and procedures established for University Housing to ensure that they are comprehensive, applicable and best practices.
+Every five (5) years, University Housing puts together a taskforce to review all fire and safety policies and procedures established for University Housing to ensure that they are comprehensive, applicable and best practices.
 Any changes will be made accordingly to ensure that every measure to protect students is taken.